rapidsai/cuspatial/java/README.md

-# Java Binding for Cuspatial
+# Java Bindings for Cuspatial

 This project is a Java layer bridging Java user and libcuspatial.so